parvvaresh/logstack/README.md

-Here’s an updated, drop-in README you can paste into your repo.
-It reflects everything we fixed: Loki config gotchas, healthchecks, permissions, Promtail labels, and the JSON logger change for Go.

----

 # LogStack — Go + Promtail + Loki + Grafana

 Dockerized logging stack that collects container logs, parses them, and shows them in Grafana with useful charts.